 We make the Universe come alive!

 Wyoming Stargazing offers year-round Astrophotography Lessons at your convenience.
 Let us come to your private residence or bring you to a dark sky location within Grand Teton National Park.
 We’ll bring one of our large tracking telescopes or just one of our cameras and tripods and show you the basics of how to get amazing pictures of the night sky like the ones below!
-We’ll also show you how to use your own camera if you brought it along.
-You’ll get individualized attention from our enthusiastic Staff or from our Founder and Executive Director Dr. Samuel Singer, allowing you to finally get answers to all of the questions you’ve ever had about the Cosmos.
+We’ll also show you how to use your own camera if you brought it along (please be advised you’ll need one with long exposure capability – a minimum of 25s).
+You’ll get individualized attention from our enthusiastic staff or from our Founder and Executive Director Dr. Samuel Singer, allowing you to finally get answers to all of the questions you’ve ever had about the Cosmos.

 Learn how to take great night sky photos with a DSLR camera.